 This article was originally distributed via PRWeb.
 PRWeb, WorldNow and this Site make no warranties or representations in connection therewith.

-The Center for Innovative Technology announced today updates to the Commonwealth Research and Technology (R&T) Roadmap, which showcase areas of focus and research priorities at Virginia’s research assets, including universities, federal labs and other institutions.
+The Center for Innovative Technology announced today updates to the Commonwealth Research and Technology Strategic Roadmap, a comprehensive and ongoing evaluation of the Commonwealths research initiatives that identifies strategic technology priorities throughout Virginia, including its universities, federal labs and other institutions.
 The most recent Roadmap updates include refreshed profiles for Virginia Commonwealth University (VCU) and SRI Shenandoah Valley (SRI SV).

 About the Center for Innovative Technology, http://www.cit.org

-Since 1985, CIT, a nonprofit corporation, has been the Commonwealth’s primary driver of innovation-based economic development.
+Since 1985, CIT, a nonprofit corporation, has been Virginias primary driver of innovation and entrepreneurship.
 CIT accelerates the next generation of technology and technology companies through commercialization, capital formation, market development and revenue generation services.
 To facilitate national innovation leadership and accelerate the rate of technology adoption, CIT creates partnerships between innovative technology start-up companies and advanced technology consumers.
-CIT’s CAGE Code is 1UP71.
+CITs CAGE Code is 1UP71.
 To learn more, please visit http://www.cit.org.
 Follow CIT on Twitter @CITorg and add the Center for Innovative Technology on LinkedIn and Facebook.

 For the original version on PRWeb visit: http://www.prweb.com/releases/2014/VCUSRI/prweb11601937.htm